 Title 1 reading and math services are funded through the Federal Title 1 program and allocated through the local public school districts.
-The school districts contract with the A.I.U. to provide certified teachers to the school for additional reading and math instruction.
+The school districts contract with Catapult Learning to provide certified teachers to the school for additional reading and math instruction.

 Written parental consent will be obtained for those students who are recommended by the classroom teacher to participate in this program.
 Recommendations are based upon standardized test scores, classroom performance, and report card grades.
 An initial assessment will be done to determine students' skill levels.
 Assessment Reports will be distributed along with report cards at the end of each semester.
 Teachers are available for conferences with both parents and teachers.